-You will study a wide range of exciting topics; from molecular biology to the study of ecosystems and from micro-organisms to mammals.
+Biology involves the study of a wide range of exciting topics; ranging molecular biology to microorganisms to the macroscopic concepts of ecology, evolution and zoology.

 A Level Biology is the study of living things, and the processes which sustain them.
 Biologists try to understand every living organism we see around us, from the smallest bacterial cell to the largest mammal; from the tallest tree to microscopic algae.
 This is fascinating, complex subject and involves studying everything from the molecular structure of cell components to animal behaviour and the interactions of organisms with their environment and each other.

 Whilst A Level biology is essential for admission to courses such as Medicine and Dentistry, it is also a fascinating subject to study in its own right, and can lead to many interesting and rewarding careers.
 Disciplines as varied as nursing, conservation, environmental sciences, zoo-keeping, botany, agriculture and forestry are all possible after studying Biology.